-Usually, you will expect the custom logo option to be alongside site title and description.
+Usually, you will expect the custom logo option to be alongside the site title and description.
 But it’s not like that on OceanWP’s customizer.
 The logo option is under the Headers tab, while the other two are under the Site Identity tab.

-Earlier, I have mentioned about the Ocean Extra plugin, which enables the Theme Panel section.
+Earlier, I have mentioned the Ocean Extra plugin, which enables the Theme Panel section.
 Weirdly, activating this plugin alters the order of the Customizer menu too.

 Overall, OceanWP offers a generous amount of options, but the arrangement could be better.